gurgunday/gobj/README.md

 ## How It Works

 Under the hood, `gobj` uses a `Map` to store the object's properties and a `Proxy` to intercept and handle all standard object operations.
-This allows for efficient property access and modification while maintaining an immutable hidden class.

-## Benchmarks

-TODO: Add benchmarks comparing `gobj` to regular JavaScript objects and other similar libraries.